eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 ## Search Database with the Python API

-The method 'find_datasets' allows querying the Database for several information, using different keywords:
+After login (see chapter "User Management" below), the method 'find_datasets' allows querying the Database for several information, using different keywords:

 - __expr__: looks for any files containing any of the words passed.
-Also Lucene syntax can be used (See below for more details)
+Also, Lucene syntax can be used (See below for more details)
-- __region__: looks for files containg measurements collected in the polygon defined by specified coordinates (format: "[West],[South],[East],[North]")
+- __region__: looks for files containing measurements collected in the polygon defined by specified coordinates (format: "[West],[South],[East],[North]")
 - __start_time__: looks for any files containing measurement collected later than the selected date (format: "2016-07-01")
 - __end_time__: looks for any files containing measurement collected earlier than the selected date (format: "2019-07-01")
 - __wdepth__: looks for any files containing measurements collected within the defined range of water (bottom) depth (format:"[[min_depth],[max_depth]]")